-To address this gap in publishing, the AJS is implementing a summer writing program designed specifically to provide extra support and encouragement for womxn, transmen, and non-binary individuals, with the goal of boosting submission rates.
-This program, run by Laura Leibman, the AJS VP of Publications, is modeled on an online summer writing program she ran for two years for scholars of Religion in American History.
+To address this gap in publishing, the AJS has implemented a summer writing program designed specifically to provide extra support and encouragement for womxn, transmen, and non-binary individuals, with the goal of boosting submission rates.

-The AJS, in conjunction with the Women's Caucus, will provide a copy of Wendy Belcher’s Writing Your Journal Article in 12 Weeks to each participant (If you participated in the 2020 AJS summer writing group, you are eligible to reapply, but the AJS will expect you to use the copy of Belcher's book that you received last year).
+The AJS, in conjunction with the Women's Caucus, will provide a copy of Wendy Belcher’s Writing Your Journal Article in 12 Weeks to each participant (If you participated in a previous AJS summer writing group, you are eligible to reapply, but the AJS will expect you to use the copy of Belcher's book that you previously received.
+Additionally, preference will be given to new participants, while past participants will be considered if space remains).
 Every other week, the group will connect virtually using Zoom or a similar platform and have a full group discussion about strategies for success and which of Belcher's tips work best.
 The weeks in between the full-group sessions, participants would meet virtually with three to four other people and exchange the parts of their work Belcher expects people to have written by that point (e.g. abstract, lit. review, etc.).
 The goal of these smaller groups is to read each other’s work, give supportive feedback, and learn from each other’s triumphs and pitfalls.
 At various points during the summer, the group might have optional extra sessions on items such as “meet some editors,” writing a book proposal, and grant writing.
 People at all stages of their career are welcome.

 Overall, the goal of this group will attend to some of the key problems that cause womxn, transmen and non-binary members to submit fewer articles by (1) connecting people with mentors, (2) forging connections, (3) providing a supportive environment, (4) keeping people from feeling isolated, (5) breaking the cycle in which people respond to criticism by filing their work in a drawer and never looking at it again, and (6) building people’s publication skill sets.